aparna-kiran/aparna-kiran/README.md

 **2024** - Present: Seeking a challenging role as a Data Analyst

 **2023 - 2024**: Decided to pursue higher studies aboard to shift my career into data analytics.
-Enrolled into Business Analytics Masters degree at one of the top 10 universities in the world, according to QS Universities Ranking.
+Enrolled into Business Analytics Masters degree at one of the top 10 universities in the UK (and 100 in the world), according to QS Universities Ranking.

 **2023**:  A project during my job sparked interest in data analytics and I started exploring and learning more about data analysis.